Ahwxorg/nixos-config/README.md

    ```
 4. **Reboot**

-   After rebooting, you'll be greeted by swaylock prompting for your password, with the wallpaper in the background.
+   After rebooting, you'll be greeted by hyprlock prompting for your password, with the wallpaper in the background.

 5. **Manual config**